A continuous analogue of the tensor-train decomposition: Introduction

-Computing with functions is an emerging paradigm posing an alternative to the traditional \textit{discretize-then-solve}~\cite{Olver2014} methodology used in many computational science applications.
-This paradigm shift has been enabled by the development of continuous extensions to common and widely used linear algebra techniques that make up the building blocks of virtually all computer simulations.
-For example, in~\cite{Battles2004,Platte2010,Townsend2013,Townsend2015} an extension of Matlab, called Chebfun, has been created for dealing with functions of one and two variables.
-Chebfun enables functional factorizations that are continuous versions of LU, QR, and SVD decompositions, maximization and root finding, and solution methods for ordinary differential equations without discretization.
+These contributions are enabled by integrating two lines of research: tensor decompositions and continuous linear algebra.
+We combine the idea of separation of variables, which underlies tensor decompositions, with the flexibility of linear and multilinear algebraic algorithms for ``computing with functions.''
+Computing with functions is an emerging alternative to \textit{discretize-then-solve} methodologies~\cite{Olver2014}, and has been facilitated by continuous extensions to the common and widely used linear algebra techniques that underpin virtually all numerical simulations.
+For example, \cite{Battles2004,Platte2010,Townsend2013,Townsend2014,chebfuncode} introduce an extension of MATLAB, called Chebfun, for computing with functions of one, two \cite{Townsend2013}, and three \cite{chebfun3ref} variables.
+Chebfun implements continuous versions of the LU, QR, and singular value decompositions; enables approximation, optimization, and rootfinding; and provides methods for solving differential equations without discretization.
+Another example of computing with functions `on-the-fly' is~\cite{Mohlenkamp2013}, where functions are adaptively built, as needed, to solve the Schr{\"o}dinger equation.
+Our work extends this methodology and portions of Chebfun's capabilities to arbitrary dimensions by marrying them with tensor decompositions.